appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 In order to represent the vetted claim information about a VE.
 The SD-JWT MUST include the following claims:

-iss: Issuer, the Vetting Authority.
+iss: Issuer, the Vetting Agent.
 sub: Subject, the vetted entity represented by a unique entity_id
 iat: Issuance timestamp.
 exp: Expiry timestamp.